Spending the Day in Downtown Lansing is Educational and Fun

 Cravings Pop Corn Looking for a snack?
 Pop in here for free samples and grab a bag of their fun flavors.

 Old Town General Store I love to stop in here for easy grab-and-go food options.
 It helps keep us moving on our adventure without skipping a beat.
 Bonus – their treats, chocolate, and wine selections are wonderful!
+Tip: it’s a tight squeeze in here so try to leave your stroller outside.

 Old Town Diner a staple of goodness in Old Town.